LksWlprn/Opus-Magnum-Philosophicum/README.md

 Rather than two subjects sharing a single brain, the new personality comes to recognize that she has always been the same subject as the old personality.
 And ultimately this scenario isn't different from injecting one person's memories and personality into another person's brain, which must lead us to conclude that everyone is actually the same subject/identity.

+Examining similar lines of thought, Zuboff concludes:

+"Imagine that you had been different in just the particularity of one of your atoms, or the character of one memory, or of one gene in one cell.
+Surely you would not have failed entirely to exist if there had been only some such slight difference in your token or type.
+But you would also not have been that fraction less in the world.
+That fractionally different body or mind would not have been a fraction less yours.
+You would have existed fully in all of it.
+The quality of being yours would have filled the experience of it.
+ Next imagine there having been a further slight difference, beyond that we just considered.
+The body or mind with the first slight difference would still have been fully yours.
+The reasoning, then, must apply exactly as before with this further hypothetical difference.
+You would have been fully present in that body and mind as well.
+But then we may apply this same consideration to all the slightly differing bodies and minds that might next be proposed with wider and wider differences in their tokens or types from those of your body and mind as presently constituted.
+And you, that subject of experience with which we started, would not have failed to be fully present in any of the continuum of all possible bodies and minds, of all conscious beings, which could finally be built from such differences.
+All their experience would have been fully yours.
+And so the experience of such actual beings must be fully yours."

+ This argument is called the continuum argument.
+But Zuboff emphazises:
+ "The continuum argument would not work with an object such as a table or with the body or mind itself. [...]
+The identity of a table, body or mind is not an all-or-nothing proposition.
+In the later steps of changing token or type of such complex entities, we shall have to say that they are only fractionally the same as in the earlier steps or that their identity is indeterminate.
+In the case of a table or body or mind there is nothing like the simple abstract quality of immediacy of experience which kept you the same through all hypothetical differences.
+(Those in the world of one red object could consider red persisting across such hypothetical differences.)"

 ### Teleportation

 Derek Parfit's famous thought experiment of the teletransporter imagines a person being teleported from Earth to Mars.
 For our discussion, let’s assume macroscopic teleportation is physically possible.
 Of interest to us is only what happens to our experience.
 Will we survive?